LiorKogan/V1/README.md

 **A yellow rectangle** represents a _concrete entity_: a specific person, a specific horse, etc. A concrete entity has a single assignment - a specific graph-entity.
 The text inside the rectangle denotes the entity-type and the value of a _visualization expression_ defined for this entity-type.
 For example, the visualization-expression for the _Person_ entity-type may be: _name.first_ ∥ ' ' ∥ _name.last_ and its value, for a specific graph-entity, would be 'Brandon Stark'.

-**A blue rectangle** represents a _typed entity_: The text inside the rectangle denotes an entity-type.
+**A blue rectangle** represents a _typed entity_.
+The text inside the rectangle denotes an entity-type.
 Only graph-entities of this type may be assigned to the pattern-entity.

-**A red rectangle** represents an _untyped entity_: Graph-entities of different types may be assigned to an untyped entity (subject to _type constraints_.
-See [Untyped Entities](#untyped-entities)).
+**A red rectangle** represents an _untyped entity_.
+Graph-entities of different types may be assigned to an untyped entity.
+An optional text inside the rectangle denotes an entity-type constraint (See [Untyped Entities](#untyped-entities)).

 Two consecutive rectangles can be connected with: